HomeResourcesWhat Does Baby Percentile Mean: WHO Chart Explained (2026)

 The doctor says your baby is in the 30th percentile and moves to the next item on the chart.
 You nod.
 Most parents nod and leave without being sure whether that number is reassuring, concerning, or just noise.

 Baby percentile is a comparison tool, not a grading system.
-The Baby Percentile Calculator runs the same comparison used in WHO-trained clinical settings worldwide: your baby's weight or length, their exact age in months, and their sex are matched against the WHO growth reference population of 8,440 healthy babies from 6 countries.
-A baby at the 30th percentile for weight weighs more than 30% of the reference babies at the same age and sex.
-That is all it says.
-It makes no claim about whether that weight is insufficient, ideal, or excessive.
+The calculator matches weight or length, completed age in months, and sex with the WHO Child Growth Standards derived from the six-country Multicentre Growth Reference Study.
+A baby at the 30th percentile for weight plots above 30% of the modeled weight-for-age reference distribution at the same age and sex.
+That is all it says; it does not label the weight insufficient, ideal, or excessive.

 Understanding how the number is produced, and what it genuinely measures versus what it does not, is what makes the well-child visit useful rather than just an exercise in receiving a percentage and nodding.

-How Baby Percentile Is Calculated: The WHO Growth Reference
+How Baby Percentile Is Calculated: WHO Child Growth Standards

-A baby at the 60th percentile for weight at 6 months weighs more than 60 out of 100 healthy 6-month-old boys (or girls, depending on sex) in the WHO reference group.
-A baby at the 50th percentile is exactly at the median.
+A baby at the 60th percentile for weight at 6 months plots above 60% of the modeled sex-specific reference distribution.
+A baby at the 50th percentile is at the median.

 What Percentile Is My Baby: Reading the WHO Chart Correctly

-A WHO growth chart for weight-for-age shows 9 curved lines rising from left to right across birth to 24 months.
-Each line is a percentile level.
-Your baby is a single plotted point.
-The lines above and below that point identify the percentile band.
+A WHO growth chart for weight-for-age shows selected curved centile lines across age.
+Your baby's measurement is a plotted point.
+The lines above and below that point identify its approximate centile band; the LMS calculation can estimate a continuous percentile.

 Approximate WHO reference values at the 50th percentile for boys (the median):